sciage/inheritance_or_composition/README.md

 I have created this repository only with learning purposes and I hope that this source-code can helps to another developers to see an alternative way to build their Android applications.

 I'm sure that if you're taking a look to this repository, probably you have your self opinion or approach about these concept.
-Please feel-free to share your opinion or comments in the repository or sends your pull request.
+Please feel-free to share your opinion or comments in the repository or send your pull request.
 Will be a pleasure for me, see other opinions or approachs.

 ## Branches